Massachusetts State Labor Laws for Business Owners

 Massachusetts has specific regulations regarding paid leave and time off for employees.
 The Massachusetts Paid Family and Medical Leave (PFML) program is a significant component of the state's policies on leave.

-• Massachusetts PFML provides eligible employees with paid leave for various family and medical reasons, including the birth or adoption of a child, a serious health condition of the employee or a family member, or certain military-related events.
+Massachusetts PFML provides eligible employees with paid leave for various family and medical reasons, including the birth or adoption of a child, a serious health condition of the employee or a family member, or certain military-related events.

-• Eligible employees may be entitled to up to 12 weeks of paid family leave and up to 20 weeks of paid medical leave in a benefit year.
-The program is funded through employee contributions.
-Employees contribute a percentage of their wages to the PFML program.
+Eligible employees may be entitled to up to 12 weeks of paid family leave and up to 20 weeks of paid medical leave in a benefit year.
+The maximum weekly PFML benefit is $1,230.39 as of January 1, 2026 (up from $1,170.64 in 2025).

-• Employees on PFML are generally entitled to job protection, meaning that they have the right to return to the same or an equivalent position after taking leave.
+Employees on PFML are generally entitled to job protection, meaning that they have the right to return to the same or an equivalent position after taking leave.

-• PFML may run concurrently with other leave laws, such as the federal Family and Medical Leave Act (FMLA) and the Massachusetts Parental Leave Act.
+PFML may run concurrently with other leave laws, such as the federal Family and Medical Leave Act (FMLA) and the Massachusetts Parental Leave Act.

-• Massachusetts has the Earned Sick Time Law, which requires certain employers to provide employees with earned sick time.
+Massachusetts has the Earned Sick Time Law, which requires certain employers to provide employees with earned sick time.
 Eligible employees accrue sick time based on hours worked, and they can use this time for their own illness or medical appointments, or to care for a family member.

-• Most Massachusetts employers choose to offer paid time off as part of their benefits package even though the state does not have a law mandating it.
+Most Massachusetts employers choose to offer paid time off as part of their benefits package even though the state does not have a law mandating it.

 Exempt vs. Non-Exempt Classification